ffixp/ffixp.net/content/_index.md

 ## What we provide

 **FFIXP** itself is simply an internet exchange that operates over tunnels and virtual private networks.
-The exchange is not geographically restricted and is not limited to a single country (although far away routers will see higher latency).
+The exchange is not geographically restricted and is not limited to a single country (although far away peers will see higher latency).

 ### Our current infrastructure

-Currently, **FFIXP** has routers running in the following locations (more to come soon):
+Currently, **FFIXP** has backbone routers running in the following locations (more to come soon):

 | Datacenter  | City                    | Network        |
 |-------------|-------------------------|----------------|